mvknowles/machowalk/README.md

 Why JSON?
 It allows for easier analysis in higher-level languages and it can be imported into databases easily.

-The aim is to analyse a large amount of files, in order to make inferences about the system internals of programs and Darwin/MacOS based systems.
+The eventual aim is to analyse a large amount of Mach-O files and build up a database with the information.
+This allows inferences to be made about internal data structures that are opaque when analysed in isolation.
+Put another way, it's great for reverse engineering the guts of Darwin/MacOS based programs.
 This is particularly useful for reverse engineering or malware analysis.

 ## Example
-This shows a snippet of a typical invokation.
+The following output shows the partial output of the program, invoked on a very simple binary.
 You can see the full output in [example_output.json](example_output.json).
+For a far more complex example, take a look in [example_complex.json](example_complex.json).
+It will illustrate just how much information can be packed into a Mach-O binary.

+Short example output:

 ```
 machowalk /System/Library/PrivateFrameworks/SharingXPCServices.framework/SharingXPCServices